 Call for Nominations:

-Nominations must be received on or before January 31, 2017 by the Chair of the Committee, Rick Routledge.
+Nominations must be received on or before January 31, 2019 by the Chair of the Committee, Carl Schwarz.
 Electronic submission with PDF files is preferred.

 The essential idea is that the award is for the impact of the work (not for its degree of technical sophistication, for example).
 The work should demonstrate the importance of the statistical sciences to other areas of endeavour and should include an intellectual contribution to statistical science motivated by the area of application.